stefanoviel/moviesevolution/index.md

 The answer is yes.
 Our findings revealed that, compared to the past, the budget is a more reliable predictor of box office revenue in recent years.
 We observed a shift in the significance of budget around the year 2004.
 Regressing the adjusted box office revenue on the adjusted budget for movies before 2004 leads to an R-squared of 0.24, while for movies after 2004 we get an R-squared of 0.53.

-The relation between budget and box office revenue can be seen more clearly in the following plots.°§
+The relation between budget and box office revenue can be seen more clearly in the following plots.

 ![img](https://lh7-us.googleusercontent.com/PxKLS9WXQ8Id2x0IztRfcbAQkKStVU9VZHO4uBdOTl_3JiahVP2YtiYax2_zgeEal04ZO2B4IT1yE05hgUYORONhiujjFYi0mk6tvILBJL889G9qQqOb_z81fEPYoT_3KBRmKfBGPqY3vB5NBNpeT3Y)

 Here we can see that the linear regression line better fits the data after 2004.
 This has an important implication: in the last 20 years, the success of a movie (measured by box office revenue) depends much more on its budget.
 In the plot before 2004 we can see that there were quite a lot of outliers with low budgets and high box office revenue, showing that it was indeed possible to make a very successful movie with little money.
 On the other hand, in recent years it's rare to make a successful movie with little money.